New York Penn Station: Under Madison Square Garden

 After the September 11 attacks, security was increased and passenger flow curtailed.
 In 2002, $100 million of work added security features such as lighting, cameras, and barricades.
 The taxiway under Madison Square Garden, which ran from 31st Street to 33rd Street at mid-block, was permanently closed off with concrete Jersey barriers.
 Escalators providing direct access to the lobby of Madison Square Garden were closed and later removed.
 The underground Gimbels Passageway connecting pedestrians to 34th Street–Herald Square has been sealed off since 1986, after decades of safety concerns and sexual assaults.

 Despite the modest renovations, the underground Penn Station continued to be criticized as "reviled", "dysfunctional", and a low-ceilinged "catacomb" lacking charm, especially when compared to the much larger and more ornate Grand Central Terminal.
 The New York Times, in an editorial supporting development of an enlarged terminal, said that "Amtrak's beleaguered customers...scurry through underground rooms bereft of light or character," and Times transit reporter Michael M. Grynbaum called Penn Station "the ugly stepchild of the city's two great rail terminals."
 After its nadir in the 1960s, ridership exploded in subsequent decades, a situation never contemplated by the structure's designers.
 By the 2010s, the station operated at almost three times its intended capacity; over 600,000 passengers used the station daily in 2019.
+The number of daily travelers surpassed the combined traffic of the region's three major airports.